udacity/devops-intro-project/README.md

 ## Part II: Cloning, Developing and Running the web application

-* On your local machine go to the root directory of this repository
+* On your local machine go to the root directory of this repository (devops-intro-project)
-* run `git clone https://github.com/chef/devops-kungfu.git devops-kungfu`
+* Run `git clone https://github.com/chef/devops-kungfu.git devops-kungfu`
 * Open http://localhost:8080 from your local machine to see the app running.
 * In the VM, run `cd devops-kungfu`
 * To install app specific node packages, run `sudo npm install`.
 You may see several errors; they can be ignored for now.